c0deritter/knight-criteria/README.md

 # Knight Criteria by Coderitter

 A data structures to describe criteria for CRUD operations on a data store.
-They can be easily serialized to JSON.
+They can be serialized to JSON and thus are fitting for API calls.

 ## Related packages